50 best movies to watch on Netflix right now - TheNewsTrace

 The 13th (2016)

-The title of this potent movie refers to the 13th Modification: “Neither slavery nor involuntary servitude, besides as a punishment for crime whereof the occasion shall have been duly convicted, shall exist inside the US.”
-‘Punishment for crime’ is the important thing qualifier right here, as Ava DuVernay’s documentary explores the injustices on the coronary heart of America’s penal system.
+The title of this potent movie refers to the 13th Modification: “Neither slavery nor involuntary servitude, besides as a punishment for crime whereof the get together shall have been duly convicted, shall exist inside the USA.”
+“Punishment for crime” is the important thing qualifier right here, as Ava DuVernay’s documentary explores the injustices on the coronary heart of America’s penal system.
 13th secured Netflix its first BAFTA.

 Watch on Netflix